mattlewis92/generator-angular-library/README.md

 # generator-angular2-module
-> Simply scaffold your module with this yeoman generator and start writing code without having to setup any tedious boilerplate tooling.
+>Simply scaffold your module with this yeoman generator and start writing code without having to setup any tedious boilerplate tooling.

 Everything is pre-configured, from a local development server with unit tests, through to publishing your module to npm and a demo to github pages.
+Hopefully the [angular-cli](https://cli.angular.io/) project will one day make this generator obsolete, however currently the angular-cli is geared towards creating a full web-app rather than just a single re-usable module.

 ## Installation